albertony/jafs/README.md

 #### Folders

 Folders contain lists of folders (sub-folders) and files.
 Not very surprising.
 You can create new folders, rename/move them, delete them into trash or delete them permanently.
+There is also a method for uploading a local folder, which will loop trough it and create folders and upload files to the server location.
+There is also a corresponding method for downloading a remote folder.

 #### Files